Dense nuclear Fr\'echet ideals in $C^\star$-algebras: Construction of Dense Nuclear Ideals for -Algebras

-It follows that a nuclear Fr\'echet ideal always exists, for any $C^\star$-algebra $B$ satisfying the hypotheses of Theorem 6.2, since if $\vartheta$ is any enumeration of $Z$, then $\vartheta\frak{p}$ gives at least one family of scales satisfying (\ref{eqn:NucSum}).
-(See Definition 2.8 and Proposition 6.3.)
+\baselineskip {\bf Remark 6.3.
+Existence of Dense Nuclear Fr\'echet Ideals.} It follows from Theorem 6.2 that a dense nuclear Fr\'echet ideal always exists, for any $C^\star$-algebra $B$ satisfying the hypotheses of Theorem 6.2, since if $\zeta$ is any enumeration of $Z$, then $\ell = \zeta \frak p$ is a scale whose associated family of scales satisfies (\ref{eqn:NucSum}).
+Since the ideal produced by this construction is isomorphic to the Fr\'echet space ${\cal S}^1_\sigma(Y)$, the functions which vanish rapidly with respect to powers of the single scale $\sigma$, it has the additional property of being a power series space of infinite type, as described in Remark 2.8.

-\baselineskip {Proof of Theorem 6.2:} Since $\ell \geq 1$, $\| \cdot \|^{\infty,\textrm{op}}_0 \geq \| \cdot \|_B$, and the inclusion map ${\cal S}^{\infty, \textrm{op}}_\ell (X) \hookrightarrow B$ is continuous.
-For $f \in B$ and $\varphi \in {\cal S}^{\infty, \textrm{op}}_\sigma(X)$, we have
+\baselineskip {Proof of Theorem 6.2:} Since ${\underline \ell} \geq 1$, $\| \cdot \|^{\infty,\textrm{op}}_0 \geq \| \cdot \|_B$, and the inclusion map ${\cal S}^{\infty, \textrm{op}}_{\underline \ell} (Y) \hookrightarrow B$ is continuous.
+For $f \in B$ and $\varphi \in {\cal S}^{\infty, \textrm{op}}_{\underline \sigma}(Y)$, we have

-so ${\cal S}^{\infty, \textrm{op}}_\ell(X)$ is a left Fr\'echet ideal in $B$.
+so ${\cal S}^{\infty, \textrm{op}}_{\underline\ell}(Y)$ is a left Fr\'echet ideal in $B$.
 Similarly it is a right, and therefore two-sided, Fr\'echet ideal in $B$.

-The basis is equicontinuous since for $\varphi \in {\cal S}^{\infty, \textrm{op}}_\ell(X)$, \ $x = (z, i, j) \in X$, and $n \in \N$,
+The basis is equicontinuous since for $\varphi \in {\cal S}^{\infty, \textrm{op}}_{\underline\ell}(Y)$, \ $y = (z, i, j) \in Y$, and $n \in \N$,

 Use the fact that $\| \varphi(z) \|_{\text{op}}$ becomes smaller if matrix entries are set to zero, to prove the basis is unconditional.